Skip to main content

 "Did you see or read that somewhere?
 I asked curiously.

-She showed a propaganda page on social media that I later looked up, and found out it was one of those pages linked to Hasbara -- an Israeli propaganda organization.
+She showed me a screenshot from a social media page that I later looked up and found was linked to Hasbara - the Israeli propaganda organization.

 I left the line without bread.